How To Find The Best Dog Trainer For Your Dog

 Find out what procedures are in place to help students who might be struggling.
 Is there adequate time and personnel in class to help students who need it?
 Do the trainers and assistants make the rounds to each student during practice time, or do students appear to be on their own as the trainers chat amongst themselves?

 Is the instructor available before or after class to answer questions?
 What about between class sessions?
 Are written handouts provided?
 Watch how the instructor interacts with the students.
 Is there a genuine interest in what they’re doing and an overall feeling of support?
 Does she seem like someone you would be comfortable working with and learning from?

 In a group class setting, the most significant teaching happens between the instructor and the dog’s owner.
 It’s the instructor’s job to teach the owner how to effectively communicate with the dog so that successful training can take place throughout the week between classes.
 If you don’t mesh well with the instructor, you won’t get as much out of the class.

 Take note of what’s being taught in the class and make sure that those behaviors are aligned with your personal goals for you and your dog.
 Some classes may focus on exercises required for competition obedience events, while others focus on improving the behavior of the family pet.

 For example, coming when called in a competition obedience class might focus on teaching the dog to wait as you walk away and come sit in front of you when called.
 A pet-friendly class might stress the need to teach your dog to turn away from high-level distractions and race to you upon hearing his recall word.
 Be sure to find a class that covers what will be most useful to you and your family.

 Speaking of family, if you have kids, find out if the instructor has an age restriction or other special rules or requirements for children attending the training class.

-Stephanie Colman is a writer and dog trainer in Los Angeles.
+Stephanie Colman is a writer and dog trainer in Southern California.
 She shares her life with two dogs and competes in obedience and agility.
-See page 24 for contact information.